jialiu232/test_rmarkdown/README.md

 3. then stage, commit and push the `title.md` file as well as the `title_files/` if there is one to your github repo (Feel free to update any other changes to github as needed).

-Since Github can render `.md` files, now just click the `title.md` in your github repo and you should be able to see what you want to see.
+Since Github can render `.md` files, now just click the `title.md` in your github repo and you should be able to see what you want.

 Reference: https://gist.github.com/JoshuaTPierce/b919168421b40e06481080eb53c3fb2f